fpgasystems/fpga-network-stack/README.md

 ## 9. Acknowledgements
 This project is written by developers at [Xilinx](http://www.xilinx.com/) with other contributors listed below:
+David Sidler, Systems Group, ETH Zurich (former Intern at Xilinx) more information about David Sidler can be found at http://davidsidler.ch and http://systems.ethz.ch

 ## 10. REVISION HISTORY